-The Company's condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States (GAAP).
-The preparation of the Company's condensed consolidated financial statements requires it to make estimates and assumptions that impact the reported amounts of assets, liabilities, revenue and expenses and the disclosure of contingent assets and liabilities in the Company's financial statements and accompanying notes.
-The most significant estimates in the Company's financial statements relate to revenue recognition and the valuation of equity awards.
+The Company's condensed consolidated financial statements are prepared in accordance with GAAP.
+The preparation of the Company's condensed consolidated financial statements requires it to make estimates and assumptions that impact the reported amounts of assets, liabilities, revenue, and expenses.
+The most significant estimates in the Company's financial statements relate to revenue recognition, expenses incurred for clinical trials, and the valuation of equity awards.
 Although these estimates are based on the Company's knowledge of current events and actions it may undertake in the future, actual results may ultimately materially differ from these estimates and assumptions.